The best news: We're open!

 When the Lodge opened in 1935, founder Burt Weldon Moore's dream was to plant "lots of flowers and 400-500 trees".
 Since that time the tradition of colourful flowerbeds blossomed around the property becoming something of a signature of a stay at our lodge.
 However the recent Provincial Parks and Conservation Reserves Act requires that only native plants were to be inside Algonquin Park.

-From Spring of 2019, Killarney Lodge and the Office of Applied Research and Innovation at Algonquin College Pembroke campus are working together to replace the ornamental non-native gardens with plants native to the Algonquin Park landscape.
+Since the Spring of 2019, Killarney Lodge and the Office of Applied Research and Innovation at Algonquin College Pembroke campus have been working together to replace the ornamental non-native gardens with plants native to the Algonquin Park landscape.

 Over the next few seasons, Killarney Lodge will be blending still more into the surrounding wilderness.
 We will not be short of colour though, the hardy native species bring their own colour palette attracting equally interesting and colourful insects, birds and animals.